Master of Science in Information Technology (MSIT)

 It takes a minimum of 36 semester credit hours to complete the MSIT degree.
 The MSIT program consists of Core Courses covering the foundations of computer science and information technology and Concentration Courses covering specific knowledge in a predefined concentration.
 Students pursue one of three concentrations: IT Management, IT Project Management, or Management Information Systems.

-UMT’s MSIT in IT Project Management concentration is programatically accredted by PMI Global Accredition Center (PMI GAC).
+UMT’s MSIT in IT Project Management concentration is programmatically accredited by PMI Global Accreditation Center (PMI GAC).

 MSIT Program Objectives